Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 It certainly won’t provide you the same depth and fullness as the U 87 Ai will, and for what it is, there are many microphones that can fulfill the same use as the TLM 102 for a fraction of the price.
 For what it’s worth, the U 87 Ai is the smarter expense.

-Neumann U 87 Ai vs. AKG C414 XLII
+Neumann U 87 Ai vs AKG C414 XLII

 The C414 XLII is akin to the C414 XLS (which is a phenomenal microphone) although it has a slight lift in the high-end.
 This lift, although slight, is incredibly noticeable and can be somewhat irritating at times.

-We would go for the U 87 Ai, as the spittiness on that microphone is more tolerable.
+I would go for the U 87 Ai, as the spittiness on that microphone is more tolerable.
 The U 87 Ai is also more flexible than the C414 XLII.

 Who is the Neumann U 87 Ai best suited for?

-The U 87 Ai is best suited for any professionals looking for a solid workhorse microphone.
-While it may not bring the same ‘magic’ as an original U87 (which can often run into the five-digit price range second hand), it yields reliably exceptional results over a wide range of applications.
+While it may not bring the same magic as an original U 87 (which can often run into the five-digit price range second hand), it yields reliably exceptional results over a wide range of applications.